jobsort/jobsort/leetcode/largest-perimeter-triangle.md

----
-name: "Largest Perimeter Triangle"
-title: "LeetCode Largest Perimeter Triangle Solution"
-description: "Solution for given an integer array nums, return the largest perimeter of a triangle with a non-zero area, formed from three of these lengths.
-If it is impossible to form any triangle of a non-zero area, return 0."
-published: "2021-12-10 PDT"
-modified: "2021-12-10 PDT"
----

 # Largest Perimeter Triangle Problem & Solution

 Given an integer array `nums`, return the largest perimeter of a triangle with a non-zero area, formed from three of these lengths.